top of page

 ‘Assault’ is defined in section 187 of the Criminal Code Act 1983 (NT).
 The most typical form of Assault is constituted by the application of direct or indirect force to a person without their consent.
 Commonly Assaults involve one person striking another, however you can Assault someone by pushing them, throwing an object at them, spitting on them, or initiating any form of non-consensual force that they might reasonably object to.

-An Assault charge will often be accompanied by one or more aggravating circumstances.
+An assault charge will often be accompanied by one or more aggravating circumstances.
 This is referred to as an ‘Aggravated Assault’.
-This offence carries a 5 year maximum penalty and attracts mandatory sentencing laws.
+This offence carries a 5 year maximum penalty.
 It is one of the most common offences in the Northern Territory for which people are sent to prison.

 Person Writing